kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 ihp-new --elm my-ihp-elm-project
 ```

+To verify the app is working, cd into the `ihp-with-elm` folder and run `./start`.

-And skip to right to [part 2](blog/passing-flags-from-ihp-to-elm) if you are interested in how to make☺️
+And skip to right to [part 2](blog/passing-flags-from-ihp-to-elm) if you are interested in how to let IHP talk to Elm through type-safe flags☺️

 **The below part is from now on just documentation on how to do this manually.**